Sales and marketing are the life blood of any business. Remember, marketing, at its most…

 US Copyright Law requires you to have a license, or the artist’s written permission, to use a song for “public performance.”
 Your free and paid online class content falls into this category along with events, performances, or competitions.

-Most licenses are clear that you are paying for the right to play music in your space but with the rise of virtual classes, the people listening to music aren’t in your space—they are in their space.
+Most licenses are clear that you are paying for the right to play music in your space.
+However, with the rise of virtual classes, the people listening to music aren’t in your space—they are in their space.
 Sometimes your instructors aren’t even teaching out of your space.
-Similar for events.
+The same is true for some events.
 Does it matter if your event is live or prerecorded?
-This can be very confusing for the individual instructor, performer, or pole-preneur!
+Licensing can be very confusing for the individual instructor, performer, or pole-preneur!

-Some experts refer to a different kind of license called a Synchronization License which allows you to play music during a TV show which is not quite the same as a fitness class.
-Peloton, the popular virtual cycling brand was sued in 2020 for not paying the correct licenses for music and lost, incurring hefty fine so this issue is getting more attention.
+Some experts refer to a different kind of license called a Synchronization License, which allows you to play music during a TV show.
+That is not quite the same as a fitness class.
+Peloton, the popular virtual cycling brand, was sued in 2020 for not paying the correct licenses for music and lost, incurring a hefty fine, so this issue is getting more attention.

 According to ASCAP: “most popular live-streaming platforms, such as YouTube, Facebook, Instagram Live, Soundcloud and Twitch are licensed by ASCAP.
 So, if you’re using one of those to broadcast a performance or event, you’re likely covered.”

 ASCAP also now offers a digital license “for use by owners of websites and mobile apps which feature public performances.”
 But this still doesn’t cover studios or teaching classes over Zoom.

 You could use royalty-free music, but know that this doesn’t mean the music is free.
 Nor does it mean that you can use the music in any way that you want.
 Make sure to read the information in the license clearly before you use it, or you could be liable for fines.